Skip to main content

 Contact Marian Maier at MaierM3@Michigan.gov if you need to reschedule your stormwater exam date or if you cannot attend your scheduled date.

 • Yes.
-In fact, EGLE has a memorandum of understanding with the Michigan Department of Corrections to allow for incarcerated individuals to earn stormwater certifications.
+In fact, EGLE has a memorandum of understanding with the Michigan Department of Corrections to allow for incarcerated individuals to earn stormwater and wastewater certifications.

 • The minimum age for an operator applying for an exam is 18 years old.